East Punjab: 1961 census

+1971 census

+By the time of the 1971 Census, the administrative boundaries of the region had changed significantly following the Punjab Reorganisation Act of 1966, which came into effect on 1 November 1966.
+Under this Act, the state of Haryana was created out of the southeastern portion of Punjab, and several hilly regions were transferred to Himachal Pradesh.
+Additionally, an area comprising the city of Chandigarh Capital Project, Manimajra and 36 villages from Kharar Tehsil was separated from Punjab to form the Union Territory of Chandigarh.
+The 1971 Census was conducted according to the same administrative boundaries that exist today for Punjab, Haryana, Himachal Pradesh, and Chandigarh Union Territory.

+The religious demography of the East Punjab region including the contemporary states of Punjab, Haryana, Himachal Pradesh, and the Union Territory of Chandigarh is broken down below by district with an overall total as per the 1971 census of India.

 2011 census

+Religion

-East Punjab comprising the states of Punjab, Haryana, Himachal Pradesh and Chandigarh had a population of 61,014,852 people as of 2011 census report of India.
+East Punjab comprising the states of (Punjab, Haryana, Himachal Pradesh and Union territory of Chandigarh) had a population of 61,014,852 people as of 2011 census report of India.
 The Hindus form a majority in East Punjab region with 40,234,605 adherents comprising (65.94%), Sikhs are 17,466,731 comprising (28.62%) of the region, Muslims are 2,518,159 comprising (4.12%) of the region and others are 795,357 including Christians, Buddhists, Jains, and atheists together comprising remaining (1.3%) of the region.

 Sikhs are the majority in Punjab, while Hindus form the majority in Haryana, Himachal Pradesh, and Chandigarh.
+Muslims survived in districts of Malerkotla and Nuh.
+Christians have dominance in Punjab while Bhuddhist dominate Lahaul and Spiti district of Himachal Pradesh.

+Language

+As per 2011 census, Punjabi is the most spoken language and is spoken by 28,166,306 people, followed by Hindi which is spoken by 16,259,205 people, Haryanvi by 9,423,138 people and Western Pahari language by 4,599,283 people.
+While 2,580,928 people speaks other languages like Nepali.

 Modern usage

 Since it ceased to be the name of a state, "East Punjab" has been used in India to refer to the eastern part of the present Punjab state, while in Pakistan it means the eastern part of Pakistan's Punjab province, although Pakistanis also sometimes refer to the current Indian Punjab as "East Punjab".

 Terms East and West Punjab are also often used in modern India and Pakistan when making a comparison between the two territories.